Arian1192/lab-java-modeling-complex-relationships/README.md

 ## Instructions

-1. Using the Spring JPA model, create the relationships for an application for an Association of Nurses.
-The Association has 7 Chapters and each Chapter has the following properties:
+1. Using the Spring JPA model, create the relationships for an application for an model.Association of Nurses.
+The model.Association has 7 Chapters and each Chapter has the following properties:

    - `name`: the name of the chapter
    - `district`: the geographical district the chapter belongs to